-On EPL 5670 there are eight sites of heritage find, on either side of the Goantagab River, and a further sixteen on the eastern and north-eastern margins of the EPL area as indicated on the site distribution (Figure 11).
 The sites outside the EPL 5670 area represent the activity of grass seed gathering as observed among the sites on EPL 5445.
 Although they lie outside the EPL area, these sites may be the path of the likely routes of access to the proposed exploration area.
-The sites within the EPL 5670 area represent small groups of huts associated with evidence of artisanal tine ore dressing.
+The sites within the surrounding area represent small groups of huts associated with evidence of artisanal tine ore dressing.
 It is generally known in this area that artisanal miners processed ore from minor deposits and sold it to the tin mine at Uis.

-FIGURE 11 - ARCHAEOLOGICAL SITES DISTRIBUTION ON EPL 5670 (RED DOTS) (J. KINAHAN, MAY 2021)
+FIGURE 11 - ARCHAEOLOGICAL SITES DISTRIBUTION ON EPL 5445 (RED DOTS) (J. KINAHAN, MAY 2021)